 If you live in a hot, dry climate, look for drought-tolerant perennials, such as:

-For perennials that bloom for a long period of time, consider:
+For perennials that bloom thoughout the season, consider:

 For easy-to-grow perennials, plant: